1924 Democratic National Convention

 The 1924 Democratic National Convention, held at the Madison Square Garden in New York City from June 24 to July 9, 1924, was the longest continuously running convention in United States political history.
 It took a record 103 ballots to nominate a presidential candidate.
-It was the first major party national convention that saw the name of a woman, Lena Springs, placed in nomination for the vice president.
+It was the first major party national convention that saw the name of a woman, Lena Springs, placed in nomination for vice president.
 John W. Davis, a dark horse, eventually won the presidential nomination on the 103rd ballot, a compromise candidate following a protracted convention fight between distant front-runners William Gibbs McAdoo and Al Smith.

 Davis and his vice presidential running-mate, Governor Charles W. Bryan of Nebraska, went on to be defeated by the Republican ticket of President Calvin Coolidge and Charles G. Dawes in the 1924 presidential election.

 Site selection

-The selection of New York as the site for the 1924 convention was based in part on the recent success of the party in that state.
-Two years earlier, in 1922, thirteen Republican congressmen had lost their seats to Democrats.
-New York had not been chosen for a convention since 1868.
+New York had not been chosen for a convention since 1868, and its selection as the site for the 1924 convention was based in part on the state party's recent success.
+Two years earlier, thirteen Republican congressmen had lost their seats to Democrats.
 Wealthy New Yorkers, who had outbid other cities, declared their purpose "to convince the rest of the country that the town was not the red-light menace generally conceived by the sticks".
-Though "dry" organizations that supported continuing the prohibition of alcohol opposed the choice of New York, it won McAdoo's grudging consent in the fall of 1923, before the oil scandals made Smith a serious threat to him.
-(McAdoo's candidacy was hurt by the revelation that he had accepted money from Edward L. Doheny, an oil tycoon implicated in the Teapot Dome scandal.)
-McAdoo's own adopted state, California, had played host to the Democrats in 1920.
+Though "dry" organizations that supported continuing the prohibition of alcohol opposed the choice, in the fall of 1923 it won the grudging consent of McAdoo, a dry, before McAdoo's connection to the Teapot Dome scandal made Smith a serious threat.
+(McAdoo's candidacy was hurt by the revelation that he had accepted money from Edward L. Doheny, an oil tycoon implicated in Teapot Dome.)
+McAdoo's adopted state, California, had played host to the Democrats in 1920.